lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 #### Command Response

 Once a command has been completed, successfully or unsuccessfully, the CSRNG responds with a single cycle pulse on the `csrng_rsp_ack` signal associated with the same application interface port.
-If the command is successful the `csrng_rsp_sts` signal will indicate the value 0 (`CSRNG_OK`) in the same cycle.
+If the command is successful, the `csrng_rsp_sts` signal will indicate the value 0 (`CSRNG_OK`) in the same cycle.
 Otherwise the application will receive the value 1 (`CSRNG_ERROR`) on the `csrng_rsp_sts` signal.
 A number of exception cases to be considered are enumerated in NIST SP 800-90A, and may include events such as:
 * Failure of the entropy source
 * Attempts to use an instance which has not been properly instantiated, or
-* Attempts to generate data when an instance has exceeded its maximum seed.life.
+* Attempts to generate data when an instance has exceeded its maximum seed life.
 In such cases, a 32-bit exception message will be propagated to firmware via the `hw_exc_sts` register, and a `cs_hw_inst_exc` interrupt will be raised.

 #### Generated Bits (`genbits`) Interface